Electrical ,Electronics and Embedded

 3D Assembly Capabilities

-offer a means to create a 3D model of the PCB.
-These models are regularly used to check for interference in an enclosure as well as checking for managing the dissipation of heat from electronic components on the PCB.
+Offer a means to create a 3D model of the PCB.
+These models are regularly used to check for interference in an enclosure as well as checking for manage the dissipation of heat from electronic components on the PCB.

 Collaboration Capabilities

-deliver tools to capture and manage feedback amongst individuals within a team developing routed system.
+Deliver tools to capture and manage feedback amongst individuals within a team developing a routed system.

 Viewing Capabilities

-offer the ability to visualize design of the routed system.
+Offer the ability to visualize the design of the routed system.
 This is significant for non-technical roles that do not have the skills or knowledge to use RSD software directly.

 Markup Capabilities

-deliver the capabilities to diagram and layout multiple PCBs which work together as a single system.
-IC and PCB Co-Design capabilities provide a means to assimilate Integrated Circuits (ICs) processors into the PCB, optimizing how traces connect to compact footprints.
+Deliver the capabilities to diagram and layout multiple PCBs that work together as a single system.
+IC and PCB Co-Design capabilities provide a means to assimilate Integrated Circuits (IC) processors into the PCB, optimizing how traces connect to compact footprints.

 Concurrent Design Abilities